sangbhan/Tankyrase-targeting-score-calculator/README.md

 This program calculates a maximum tankyrase-targeting score (TTS) for a given protein.

-TTS calculation equation is from Guettler et al (Cell, 2011).
+I obtained and used a TTS calculation equation from Guettler et al (Cell, 2011).